Carlos19uji/review-analyzer/CONTRIBUTING.md

 - Provide **constructive feedback** when reviewing code

 ## 📌 Need Help?
-If you havve any questions, feel free to open an **issue** or reach out to  the maintainers.
+If you have any questions, feel free to open an **issue** or reach out to  the maintainers.